mozilla-services/heka/docs/source/config/inputs/logstreamer.rst

     to achieve the same result.
 - glob_pattern (string, optional):
     By default, the method for scanning the filesystem uses the filepath.Walk() method.
-That will travers every directory/file down "log_dir" and check to see if it matches "file_match".
+That will traverse every directory/file down "log_dir" and check to see if it matches "file_match".
 This can be slower depending on the complexity of the filesystem. "glob_pattern" provides an optional alternative method for scanning the filesystem by quickly ruling out